aasaam/palantir/README.md

 1. They may show something from the past (*i.e.,* cached data).

 1. They where designed to guard and unite humans' world, by obtaining information.
-This reverse proxy trys also to collect metrics and prevent DDOS in collaboration with other microservices.
+This reverse proxy tries also to collect metrics and prevent DDOS in collaboration with other microservices.

 1. *Palantíri* (plural of *palantír*), may mislead you since the health status of the message is not guaranteed *per se*.
 Much work is required for revealing the real health status of the upstream servers, which is going to be developed in **health module**.